Read This First

 Prompt 4: Can you expound on the difference you implied between evidence and substantiation?

-In plain terms: The terms “evidence” and “substantiation” are often used interchangeably, however, there are subtle but important differences between them.
+At the center is a simpler claim: The terms “evidence” and “substantiation” are often used interchangeably, however, there are subtle but important differences between them.

-tangible facts, observations, measurements, documents, physical objects, etc.
+Objective data tangible facts, observations, measurements, documents, physical objects, etc.

-opinions, testimonies, personal accounts, expert opinions, etc. (needs to be carefully evaluated for potential bias)
+Subjective data opinions, testimonies, personal accounts, expert opinions, etc. (needs to be carefully evaluated for potential bias)

-witness testimonies, scientific data, physical evidence like fingerprints, photographs, documents, etc.
+Examples witness testimonies, scientific data, physical evidence like fingerprints, photographs, documents, etc.

-Providing studies and data to support a scientific claim, presenting witness testimonies that corroborate a story, etc.
+Examples Providing studies and data to support a scientific claim, presenting witness testimonies that corroborate a story, etc.

-These are the materials you use to build the bridge – bricks, steel, cables, etc. Each material provides some support, but the mere presence of them doesn’t guarantee a strong and stable bridge.
+Evidence These are the materials you use to build the bridge – bricks, steel, cables, etc. Each material provides some support, but the mere presence of them doesn’t guarantee a strong and stable bridge.

-This is the process of engineering the bridge using the materials.
+Substantiation This is the process of engineering the bridge using the materials.
 You need to consider how the materials fit together, their strength, and the overall design to ensure the bridge can safely support weight.

 - Refers to any factual information that can be used to support or refute a claim.